ianrose/harpist/README.md

 ## How to Setup

-A. Get a copy of Storysettings for your project.
+Get a copy of Storysettings for your project.

 `git clone https://github.com/ianrose/storysettings.git`

-B. Install Gulp and bower-installer globally
+Install dependencies:

 ```
-$ npm install -g gulp
-$ npm install -g bower-installer
+$ npm install
 ```

-C. At your project run `npm install`

 ## How to use

-To develop with Storysettings: `gulp`
+To develop with Storysettings: `npm run dev`

-To generate with Storysettings: `gulp build`
+To generate with Storysettings: `npm run compile`

 After Storysettings is running be sure to update `harp.json` with your project specifics.